urre/acf-fold-flexible/readme.md

 - [ ] Support new ACF fields

 ## Changelog
++ 1.0.2: Bug fix: the css and javascripts did not load correctly after 4.0.
+Now fixed.
 + 1.0.1: Added support for fields: Gallery, url and email
 + 1.0: No longer beta.
 Added Support for Advanced Custom Fields PRO
 + 0.15: Field type tooltips: replace underscores with spaces